paketo-buildpacks/elastic-apm/README.md

 * If main module does not already require `elastic-apm-node` module, prepends the main module with `require('elastic-apm-node').start();`
 * Transforms the contents of the binding secret to environment variables with the pattern `ELASTIC_APM_<KEY>=<VALUE>`

+The buildpack will do the following for .Net application:

+* Contributes a .Net agent to a layer and configures `DOTNET_STARTUP_HOOKS` that points to `ElasticApmAgentStartupHook.dll`
+* Transforms the contents of the binding secret to environment variables with the pattern `ELASTIC_APM_<KEY>=<VALUE>`

 ## Bindings
 The buildpack optionally accepts the following bindings: